dbenusov/CollisionMapper/README.md

     The applications need to wait for the database container to issue a health report before starting.
 This takes about 30 seconds, please be patient before attempting to access the data pages.

-1. PLEASE WAIT TO RUN THIS, THE DOCKERIZED APPLICATIONS MUST BE READY.
-Runs the system tests, when the system is fully initialized.
-Technically, only the postgres container is needed, but, better safe than sorry.
+1. PLEASE WAIT TO RUN THIS, THE DATABASE MUST BE READY.
+Check the Docker logs and verify the database is accepting connections.
+Runs the system tests.
     ```bash
     ./gradlew build
     ```